 UPDATED FOR TABLEAU 2021.

-This course covers all of the content required for the Certified Associate (formerly known as the Qualified Associate) or Desktop Specialist certifications.
+This course covers all of the content required for the Data Analyst (the new version of the Certified Associate) or Desktop Specialist certifications.

 What do students like you say?

 "With this course i got certified as a Tableau Desktop Specialist.
 THANKS Phillip!" - Juan Sebastian Rodriguez Casas

 "Adequate knowledge and good understanding I did not have before about Tableau.
 With this new knowledge and clear understanding of Tableau I truly believe I can now work as a Tableau Developer. " - Clever Atanode

 "Very informative.
 I feel that I could teach someone Tableau based upon what I have learned here. " - Phil Jones

 "Just got my qualified associate certificate yesterday with 91%(75% required to pass).
 I am a graduate student and have 0 experience with Tableau.
 But this course gave me an in-depth understanding of Tableau which allows me to be very flexible in ways to solve the questions in the exam.
 This course is excellent!
 Thank you, Phillip! " - Yifu Yan

 "This course has exceed my expectations in all fronts.
 Very complete, very comprehensive and at the right pace.
 I like the fact of going into some important details without getting bored or distracted.
 The pace of talk of demonstrations was perfect for me.
 It is clearly an outstanding value for money and I truly recommend it to everyone who wants to master Tableau.
 Well done and thank you. " - Jorge Soares Albergaria

 Do you already use reporting software such as Access, SSRS or WebI?
 Or is this your first reporting software tool?
 Either way, welcome.

 In this course, learn the skills that Tableau want you to know, and add another tool to your CV, and even go for either of the first two official Tableau certifications.